A quantity that multiplies another quantity is called a factor of their product.

-A quantity is multiplied by another quantity to find their product in mathematics.
-Now, each quantity in multiplication is called a factor of their product.
-Now, let’s look at some simple examples to understand the fundamental definition of a factor and to know what a factor is.
+A quantity can be multiplied by another quantity and their product forms another quantity.
+Mathematically, each quantity that involves in the multiplication is called a factor of their product.

 $2 \times 3$